 Benefits of Scooter Board Activities for Kids:

-- Core strength through tummy time – If you child doesn't like laying on their stomach, this is a great way to get them to do it while doing something fun and not even realizing they are working on their tummy time.
+- Core strength through tummy time – If your child doesn't like laying on their stomach, this is a great way to get them to do it while doing something fun and not even realizing they are working on their tummy time.

 - Eye-hand coordination – They are visually working towards a target while using their arms and legs to get to that destination.
-Then they must place an item to a designated spot on the wall.
+Then they must place an item in a designated spot on the wall.

-- Gross Motor Skills – Strength and endurance, trunk strength and stability.
+- Gross Motor Skills – Strength and endurance, trunk strength, and stability.

 - Fine Motor Skills – Coloring skills (staying inside the coloring line), scissor skills (staying within 1/4-1/2″ of the cutting line depending on their age.).
 Using proper hand grasp with writing utensils to color (Refer to my Age Appropriate Hand Grasps post for details).

 For more ideas on Pinterest check out my boards below.

 Follow Heather G. | Golden Reflections Blog ‘s board Bilateral Coordination Activities on Pinterest.